Last Updated: December 4, 2020

-Summary: Since March 2019, the Michigan Department of Environment, Great Lakes and Energy (EGLE) has requested to sample approximately 180 residential drinking water wells along “Trout Creek" (in the neighborhood east of the 36th Street exits off I-96, west of the Thornapple River), for PFAS as part of the ongoing investigation of potential PFAS contamination sources in Cascade Township.
+Summary: Since March 2019, the Michigan Department of Environment, Great Lakes and Energy (EGLE) has requested to sample approximately 475 residential drinking water wells in the area "Trout Creek" (in the neighborhood east of the 36th Street exits off I-96, west of the Thornapple River), for PFAS as part of the ongoing investigation of potential PFAS contamination sources in Cascade Township.
 This area was selected due to its proximity to known and potential PFAS sources and local geologic features.
-Samples were collected from only those properties where EGLE was given permission and 156 samples were collected in three phases.
-Results are summarized below and in the provided figures:
+Samples were collected from only those properties where EGLE was given permission; 364 samples were collected in five phases.

 Residents have been notified of their results, and in response, the Kent County Health Department offered point-of-use filters to each household with a detection of any PFAS compound.

 Through five sampling phases, EGLE has attempted to sample all the residential drinking water wells known to EGLE in the area south of 28th Street, west of the Thornapple River, east of the 36th Street exit off I-96, and north of the M-6 exit off I-96.
 Therefore, no additional residential drinking water well sampling will occur at this time.

 NOTE: Residents previously sampled as part of the sampling efforts by Gerald R. Ford International Airport or by Lacks Industries will not be resampled.
 Residents who provided independent PFAS results that were non-detect will not be contacted.